vasndhara/Terraform-/README.md

 Select install suggested plugins

-Create an admin user by filling in the required informaƟon
+Create an admin user by filling in the required information

 Click save and finish.